 - Start with a heavy duty doormat just outside of your door which will hopefully encourage your guests to stomp off the majority of the brick-a-brack on their boots OUTSIDE.
 This should be tough, rugged and bristly.

-Guest Room Prep
+Guest Room Preparation

 Only Clean What A Guest Sees

-To avoid getting caught up, just remember to *only clean what a guest will see*….your guests won’t be rummaging through your drawers, so there’s no need to spend time cleaning your drawers.
+As party time approaches, there’s that terror that sets in, that sense that you have to clean every nook and cranny in your home.
+To avoid getting caught up, just remember to only clean what a guest will see.
+No one will be rummaging through your drawers, so there’s no need to spend time cleaning those drawers.
 When you go to someone’s house, what do you see?
 Exactly.
-So that’s where we’ll focus our efforts.
+So, that’s where we’ll focus our efforts.

 Sparkling Service Pieces

-Hopefully this helps you get ready for the holidays, and whatever you celebrate and whatever your plans are, I wish you the very best!!!
+Hopefully, this helps you get ready for the holidays, and whatever you celebrate and whatever your plans are, I wish you the very best!!!